 Nature is essentially the greatest gift of all, after human life.
-But nature per se IS life.
-Because of nature, the world every single one of us lives in has been born.
+But nature, per se, is life.
 Because of trees, we can breathe.
-Nature is spectacular in every way and the Huacachina in Ica, Peru is one of nature's most precious spots, lying in an oasis in the middle of the desert.
+Nature is spectacular in every way, and the Huacachina in Ica, Peru, is one of nature's most precious spots, lying in an oasis in the middle of the desert.

 A Complete Guide on Huacachina - An Oasis in the Middle of the Peruvian Desert

-Also referred to as the 'Oasis of America', you'll find a tranquil lake surrounded by greenery, piers, and a diverse range of hotels to stay in if you want to spend more than one day in this wonderful refuge.
-The landscape beauty that this place has to offer tourists is so impressive that, in 2017, the British newspaper The Telegraph named the Huacachina as one of the 21 most impressive places to visit in the world, making it the only Latin American destination on the prestigious list.
+Also referred to as the 'Oasis of America', you'll find a lake surrounded by greenery, piers, and a diverse range of hotels to stay in if you want to spend more than one day in this wonderful refuge.
+The landscapes this place has to offer tourists are so impressive that in 2017, the British newspaper The Telegraph named Huacachina as one of the 21 most impressive places to visit in the world, making it the only Latin American destination on the prestigious list.

-Being one of Peru's numerous tourist attractions, Huacachina stands out for its natural charm and landscape beauty.
-The Huacachina Lagoon, located just twenty minutes from Ica, is an ideal place to unwind, take a break, and think how awesome the fact that nature has once again created a place as spectacular as this in the middle of the Peruvian desert.
+The Huacachina Lagoon, located just twenty minutes from Ica, is an ideal place to unwind, take a break, and think about how awesome the fact that nature has once again created a place like this in the middle of the Peruvian desert.
 What about its history?

 The Huacachina Legend